AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * We have an internal event on 2026 June 16.
-There will be limited or no staff at the Triton/SciComp garage (CSIT present).
+   * There will be limited staff around during the summer - most limited 6--13 July.
+   * There are no staff during: (nothing listed yet)

-   * There will be limited staff around during the summer.
-Past years, there has been someone there most days, but it isn't guaranteed.
+   * Past years, there has been someone in Garage most days, but it isn't guaranteed.
 Keep an eye here for further updates.

 ..